ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 # Functional Programming, Inversion of Control, and Ringa

+*Note: the following article is about the architectural concepts of GUI and is not related to Javascript at all.
+This could apply to any language that involves a tree of UI components.*

 ## Topic Introduction

 The last several years have seen a wave of programmers pushing harder for functional programming and using a global state